-Orkin Canada has released its listing of the 25 most afflicted bed bug cities in Canada, with Edmonton landing at number 10.
+Orkin Canada has released its list of the 25 most afflicted bed bug cities in Canada, with Montreal landing at number 17.

-For those not in the know according to the company, bed bugs are “dedicated blood-feeding insects that can travel up to 100-feet in search of a meal.”
+For those not in the know, bed bugs are “dedicated blood-feeding insects that can travel up to 100-feet in search of a meal,” according to the company.
 In the case of the most common bed bug, the blood they feed on is human blood, and dinner time is between midnight and 5 am.

 To be clear, Orkin Canada’s data is derived exclusively from the number of commercial and residential properties that have received bed bug treatment directly from Orkin between January 1 and December 31, 2021.

 Top 10 bed bug cities in Canada

 The bed bug registry allows people to search for houses, hotels, and apartments that may or may not have had a reported case of bed bugs.
 It has information available for most major Canadian cities, including Toronto and Metro Vancouver.